steveculshaw/brindlewoodbay/README.md

 * **Void:** [MoDO] Growling repetitive noise, not machinery ... coming from grills in the floor ... it's chanting !
 * **Void:** [MoDO] Purple goo leaking around the fishes eyes
 * **Void:** [MoDO] Crowned rat sat on top of a large pile of cardboard fish
+* **Void:** [MoDO] A group of people, seen at a distance, praying(?) near the spot where Mr. Kraus' body was found.
+They interacted with no-one, and moved swiftly away, dispersing, when approached
 * **Void:** [MotWMM] Picture of the human-eyed whale
 * **Void:** [MotWMM] Sketch of a sailor being consumed by the human-eyed whale
   * **Void:** [FM] The sketch relates directly to the scrimshaw
 * **Void:** [MRBC] A pile of shop mannikin limbs, with a mannikin head on top; with a broadening smile
 * **Void:** [MRBC] A series of glyphs carved in the trees, pointing to a location
 * **Void:** [?]
 A trio of beautiful, stylish women wearing the exact same outfit, sipping tea.
 They look up at you and speak in unison: "Embrace the Void" (this was a vision/dream)
-* **Void:** [?]
-A group of people, seen at a distance, praying(?) near the spot where Mr. Kraus' body was found (Dad Overboard).
-They interacted with no-one, and moved swiftly away, dispersing, when approached